 School governors have three main roles:

-The IEB work closely with the Head of School and staff to ensure that the school is the best that it can possibly be.
-We have the highest aspirations for the children and staff who attend Five Islands School.
+The IEB work closely with the Executive Headteacher, the Headteacher and the staff to ensure that the school is the best that it can possibly be.
+We have the highest aspirations for the children and staff who attend Five Islands Academy.
 We also hold dear our Christian Ethos and our British Values such as tolerance, democracy, individual liberty and rule of law.

 Governors are volunteers who also work under the principles of public life, these are selflessness, integrity, objectivity, accountability openness, honesty and leadership.
 We endeavour to uphold all of these values in all that we do.